BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

-### A few months ago, I posted about a project for Mitchell Henderson, the CEO
+### New consulting project: AI-Powered Market Research Insights Platform

-of Clear Seas Research, a market research company in Troy Michigan: [https://tinyurl.com/664kraza](https://tinyurl.com/664kraza).
+#### A few months ago, I posted about a project for Mitchell Henderson, the CEO of Clear Seas Research, a market research company in Troy Michigan: [https://tinyurl.com/664kraza](https://tinyurl.com/664kraza).

 Here's what it looks like:
 ![ENRCostData.com](https://bradleyculley.github.io/images/ENR_Cost_Data.png)